jokemanfire/minilsof/README.md

 # Rust - mini lsof

-a easy lsof Implemented by Rust
+A easy lsof Implemented by Rust

+Include library and example

+example is a easy cli program

+library will use async and sync implementions
 # Example

 ```rust